 “The men and women who served in Vietnam were as important to our country as veterans who have ever served since the time of the American Revolution.
 Those who did not come back alive made as great a sacrifice as any solider who died at Iwo Jima or Omaha Beach or any of the other major battles of World War II.
 The grief and the sorrow of their families was as profound as the grief of any family who lost a family member at Guadalcanal or the Battle of the Bulge or any of the other battlefields of our wars.
 For those of us who served, our experiences as soldiers was very similar in many respects to the soldiers who fought in other wars.”

 Wallace served in the Marine Corps as an infantryman.
-He is now the executive director of the Veterans of Foreign Wars Office in Washington, D.C.
+He was the executive director of the Veterans of Foreign Wars office in Washington, D.C., until July 2019.

 Most vivid memory: fighting in the Battle of Huê´ during the 1968 Tet Offensive